HacDC/HackaShelves/README.md

 - `NetWatch         `: Bot that monitors the local network and turns on the lights when someone connects
 - `FanControl       `: Basic fan controller for the Raspberry Pi
 - `LEDServer        `: Service that listens for commands on port 5000 and controls the LEDs
+- `SndServer        `: Service that listens for commands on port 4000 and plays sounds
 - `hacka_shelves.env`: Configuration file (do not git commit your Discord token!)
 - `install.sh       `: Installation script to run with sudo
 - `systemd          `: Scripts used to automatically start all services on reboot